-Topsoil and overburden management
+Topsoils and overburden management

-A8: The holder of the environmental authority must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity.
+A7: The holder of the environmental authority must ensure that topsoil is removed and stockpiled prior to carrying out any mining activity.
 Prevent or minimise the mixing and erosion of topsoil and overburden stockpiles.

-Note 11 - To separate topsoil and overburden and to prevent or minimise the erosion of these stockpiles the following measures or similar measures can be used:
+Note 10 - To separate topsoil and overburden and to prevent or minimise the erosion of these stockpiles the following measures or similar measures can be used:

-- identify topsoil and overburden layers before stripping topsoil; - store topsoil and overburden in separate stockpiles; - install silt fences or bunding around the stockpiles; - where practical reuse topsoil stockpiles within 12 months; - establish and maintain a temporary cover crop on stockpiles; and - limit the height of topsoil stockpiles to 2 metres.
+- identify topsoil and overburden layers prior to mining; - store topsoil and overburden in separate stockpiles, install silt fences or bunding around the stockpiles

+- establish and maintain a temporary cover crop on the topsoil stockpiles; - limit the height of topsoil stockpiles to 2 m; and - where practical reuse stockpiled topsoil within 12 months of storage.